 Grab those keys and let’s get moving!

 PRO TIP: Before setting off, make sure to have an emergency roadside kit in your vehicle.
-This kit includes jumper cables, a flashlight with batteries, first-aid bandages, a poncho, and more.
+This kit includes jumper cables, a flashlight, first-aid bandages, a poncho, hand warmers, and more.
 You can never be too careful when you’re far from home!

 USA Road Trip Ideas: All the Trips We’ve Written About So Far